Place-shaping and economic growth privacy notice

 This privacy notice is to let you know how we promise to look after your personal information.
-This notice explains how we do this and tells you about the privacy rights and how the law protects you.
+This notice explains how we do this and tells you about your privacy rights and how the law protects you.

-- subsidy and returns
+- economy and transport

 What information do we collect?